robinbenitezmora/crypto-coins/README.md

 ## Acknowledgments

+- Special thanks to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs)) that inspired to create this project.

--I thank Microverse for its documentation, and my mentor, David Verde for his support, guidance and patient by sharing his large knowledge.
+- I thank Microverse for its documentation, and my mentor, David Verde for his support, guidance and patient by sharing his large knowledge.

 ## 📝 License